Quick Facts: Earning an Ed.D. in Maryland

 You’ll find mean wage data for all kinds of Maryland educational administrators in the BLS’s section on State Occupational Employment and Wage Estimates for Maryland.

 - You’ll frequently see Maryland among the top paying states for postsecondary education administrators in the country, along with New Jersey and Delaware.
 The MHEC’s Annual Data Book doesn’t publish salaries for staff at Maryland public colleges & universities, but it does list average salaries of full-time faculty.
-Large UM institutions are usually the highest payers (e.g. UMCP and UMB).
+Large UM institutions are usually the highest payers (e.g. UMD and UMB).
 The Baltimore Sun Media also keeps track of university wages in the Public Salaries Archive.

 Educational Leadership Job Boards